Supply Chain

 For example:

-• Closing Hormuz could restrict Gulf oil exports.
+• The closing of Hormuz has resulted restrict Gulf oil exports.

 • Disrupting Bab el-Mandeb could block access to the Suez Canal.